proceduretech/careers/software-engineer(api).md

 We are a team of driven individuals with a mission to identify and solve interesting business challenges.
 Our team includes people who have worked in giants like [EY][ey-website], [Jacobs][jacobs-website], [Capgemini][capgemini-website], Silicon Valley bigwigs like [OpenTable][ot-website], amongst many other startups.

-- Our technology stack includes React, Django, Docker, iOS, Android, Angular, React Native, Sails, PHP to name a few.
+- Our technology stack includes React, Django, Spring Boot, Docker, iOS, Android, React Native, Kubernetes to name a few.
 - We are quick to jump on new technologies and discard obsolete ones.
 - We strongly believe in growing as a team so peer reviews are absolutely critical.
 - We ship quality code without breaking stuff via Continuous Deployment and Test Driven Development (TDD).